This post may contain affiliate links. Please see my disclosure policy for details.

-It’s well worth walking up the cliff tops to see the fantastic views of the and ocean or access the South West Coast Path walks.
+It’s well worth walking up the cliff tops to see the fantastic views of the ocean or access the South West Coast Path walks.

 3. Hear the Devil’s beneath Penally Point

 Did you know that Boscastle has its very own blow-hole?!

 It’s often been nicknamed the Devil’s Bellows because when it’s most active it can be heard making loud noises like thumping, snorting, and spitting!

-The Devil’s Bellows is located underneath Penally Point so the best view is from the cliff viewpoints opposite above the harbour.
+The Devil’s Bellows is located underneath Penally Point so the best view is from the cliff viewpoints opposite the harbour.